 We will never evolve, grow, or reach a higher level of understanding until we realize that tribalism and attacking each other over ideological differences does more harm than either side of the very subjects we debate.
 And the end of the day, it doesn’t matter who is right or who is wrong, we still need to get to where we’re going, and we can’t do that if we kill off each other before we discover where “there” is.

 Limiting beliefs are sneaky.
-They encompass how we view the world.
-But they only show up we want to move in a direction not allowed by our present paradigms.
+They usually show up when we want to move in a direction not allowed by our present paradigms.
 You only know you are living in the Matrix when you start to challenge the rules of the Matrix.
 Limiting beliefs are also the proverbial “glass ceilings.”
 We like to think that there is a glass ceiling, but more often than not, it’s all in our head.
 Limiting beliefs work hand and hand with misinformation, fear, and passive thinking to form the prisons of the mind we live in every day.

 Limiting beliefs encompass our rights, duties, abilities, capabilities, skills, talents, and choices.
 They are deeply rooted in our self-identity and self-worth.
 What’s frightening to me is that most people share a set of limiting beliefs that create a feedback loop of general mistrust of humanity.
 This limiting belief is that we, as humans, are inherently flawed and that there is something outside of us that is responsible for our actions on a collective level.
 When you dissect this belief, you will see the inherent flaws within it.